MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-add-attachments-by-using-ews-in-exchange.md

 description: "Learn how to create new items with attachments, or add attachments to existing items by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Add attachments by using EWS in Exchange
+# Add attachments by using EWS in Exchange

 Learn how to create new items with attachments, or add attachments to existing items by using the EWS Managed API or EWS in Exchange.